-When someone asks us what the South Kingstown Partnership for Prevention is all about, the answer is easy: the health and safety of SK youth.
-More specifically, SKPP focuses on the biggest risk our kids — and every other teen in the country — face: the many opportunities they have today to experiment with alcohol and other drugs.
+When someone asks us what South Kingstown Prevention is all about, the answer is easy: the health and safety of SK youth.
+More specifically, SKP focuses on the biggest risk our kids — and every other teen in the country — face: the many opportunities they have today to experiment with alcohol and other drugs.

-The science is clear: underage alcohol and illicit drug use, including non-medical prescription drug use damages a teen’s physical, emotional and mental health, sometimes irreversibly, and increases the probability that they will suffer from addiction issues as adults.SKPP’s goal is to protect them from these negative consequences by preventing and reducing teen substance abuse.
+The science is clear: underage alcohol and illicit drug use, including non-medical prescription drug use damages a teen’s physical, emotional and mental health, sometimes irreversibly, and increases the probability that they will suffer from addiction issues as adults.SKP's goal is to protect them from these negative consequences by preventing and reducing teen substance use.

 Mostly importantly, we work to mobilize the community, to create an environment in South Kingstown that helps to protect kids especially during their teen years.We work to create a community that sees underage drinking and drug use as preventable — not inevitable, not a passing phase, not a rite of passage.
 Community-based prevention initiatives are the surest route to alcohol and drug-free kids.
 They are also the most economical route.
 One dollar spent on prevention saves $18 in the costs related to underage substance use.